 Hair extensions are a great way to get the fullness and length of your desired hairstyle without having to wait for your natural hair to grow.

 But can you dye synthetic ones?
 Again, the answer is yes, but we wouldn’t recommend it!
-The colour in regular hair dye just won’t penetrate the synthetic fibres.
+The color in regular hair dye just won’t penetrate the synthetic fibres.

 You’ll just end up with raggedy, ruined extensions so don’t try it!
-Far better to invest in some more hair extensions coloured how you like.
+Far better to invest in some more hair extensions colored how you like.

 Start a collection!
 Who doesn’t need to change up their look once in a while!

-Fake hair extensions are also fabulous for adding a pop of colour or coloured hair streaks to your look.
+Fake hair extensions are also fabulous for adding a pop of color or colored hair streaks to your look.

-And they work so well if you want to experiment with underneath hair colour or peekaboo styles without the commitment of dyeing your hair.
+And they work so well if you want to experiment with underneath hair color or peekaboo styles without the commitment of dyeing your hair.

 Can you dye synthetic hair with semi permanent hair dye?

-You might think that using a strong dye like a permanent hair dye might coat your wig in colour – wrong!
+You might think that using a strong dye like a permanent hair dye might coat your wig in color – wrong!

-Hair dye needs to be able to penetrate the hair to change it’s colour.
+Hair dye needs to be able to penetrate the hair to change it’s color.
 It can’t penetrate synthetic fibres.

-Even semi-permanent hair dye still needs to penetrate the hair cuticle to change the colour of the hair strand – and this can’t happen with man-made materials!
+Even semi-permanent hair dye still needs to penetrate the hair cuticle to change the color of the hair strand – and this can’t happen with man-made materials!

 Can you use acrylic paint to dye a synthetic wig?

-If you are feeling artistic, you can use acrylic paints and sharpie pens to permanently change the colour of your wig.
+If you are feeling artistic, you can use acrylic paints and sharpie pens to permanently change the color of your wig.

-This works best if you have a light coloured wig like blonde or platinum.
+This works best if you have a light colored wig like blonde or platinum.

 Be warned, this is a messy job!
 And if you don’t get it right, it will ruin your wig.